BLCK-N/Discord-Fake-Deafen/README.md

 | **Custom Keybind** | Set any key combination to quickly toggle fake deafen |
 ---

-## Important Notes

-**Risk Warning:** Using this plugin could violate Discord's Terms of Service .
-Use at your own risk.

----

 ## Author

 - Created by **/＠**